 Over 100 Majors, Minors, and Academic Programs

 Our faculty are among the best in their fields.
 More than 80 percent have earned the highest degree in their field.
 While their primary role is teaching and mentoring, many are also involved in on-going academic research, publishing articles and books, serving national organizations, and consulting for corporations and non-profits.
-They do not see themselves as professors who happen to teach at a Christian college, but rather as Christians who have the opportunity to serve Christ as scholars and educators.
+They do not see themselves as professors who happen to teach at a Christian university, but rather as Christians who have the opportunity to serve Christ as scholars and educators.

 The term "liberal arts" is a way of describing a broad education that seeks to prepare students to think, to inquire, and to analyze.
 At Milligan, a unique interdisciplinary Humanities Program lays a common foundation for learning, as students learn about the historical, philosophical, literary, and artistic basis of our modern society.
 Learning from a liberal arts perspective prepares students for an ever-changing world.